What is a Sound Spectrum?

 in false colour (blue is weak, red is strong).
 In the spectra,

-note the harmonics, which appear as equally spaced components
+observe the harmonics, which appear as equally spaced components

 (vertical lines).
 In the spectrogram, the harmonics appear